GuilhermeGorges/GuilhermeGorges/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning REACT, EJS, PYTHON
+- 🌱 I’m currently learning JAVA, SQL and PYTHON.
-- 🤔 I’m looking for help with React
+- 🤔 I’m looking for help with JAVA.